About the Audience reports

 - How that audience reaches and consumes your site (technology, mobile)

-- Loyalty and engagement (behavior)
+- Loyalty and engagement (behaviour)

 Demographics (Age, Gender)